bokotomo/PhotoMessageAI/README.md

     define("ACCESS_TOKEN", "LINE's ACCESS_TOKEN");
     define("URL_ROOT_PATH", "using URL");

 2 image_converter run python script so you set Python's PATH that can run OpenCV , to apacheUser.
 Method 1

     you add this code to response.sh
-    export PATH=PYTHON'SPATH:$PATH
+    export PATH=PYTHON'S PATH:$PATH

 Method 2

-    you add PYTHON'SPATH to apacheUser
+    you add PYTHON'S PATH to apacheUser

 ## FolderDescription
 image_converter Folder is program that convert image by python and OpenCV